 What to expect when making the switch to a natural deodorant

 You’ve bid farewell to your antiperspirant and committed to going au naturale.
 So, what’s next?
-Here is a breakdown of what to expect and how to make the transition to a natural formula a successful one.
+Here is a breakdown of what to expect when switching to natural deodorant and how to make the transition successful.

 After using an antiperspirant for a *long* time, there is a period of adjustment— the body needs to rebalance itself as it adapts to a natural formula.
 After all, it’s learning how to sweat again.

 You may find that you sweat more initially.
 You may even notice some armpit stains (that’s not typically with use of a non-antiperspirant) as your body eliminates aluminum build-up and other toxins from the pores in your underarms.

 During this purge the growth of odor-causing bacteria can increase, resulting in unpleasant body odor.
 You might even think your deodorant ‘isn’t working,’ but stick with it — it’s temporary.